HUHNcode/Lucid-addon/docs/ChatBot.md

 -   **Example Usage**:
     If the chat message follows this format:

     ```
     [Server] Steve › I want to buy diamonds
     ```

     Using the regex `"\\[Server\\] PLAYER › "` will extract:

     -   **Player**: `Steve`
     -   **Message**: `I want to buy diamonds`

+-   **Additional Information**:
+    For more information about regex, you can refer to useful regex resources or ask ChatGPT (or any other chat AI).
+Here’s a brief overview of some common regex patterns:
+    -   `.*`: Matches any character (except for line terminators) zero or more times.
+    -   `\s`: Matches any whitespace character (spaces, tabs, line breaks).
+    -   `.`: Matches any character except for line breaks.
+    -   `...`: You can use multiple dots or other patterns to refine your match further.

 ---